 Rachel has extensive experience with the pediatric population; evaluating and conducting therapy to preschool and school-age students with developmental delays.
 Her areas of expertise include articulation and phonological disorders, oral-motor difficulties and childhood apraxia of speech, expressive and receptive language delays, pragmatic/socialization difficulties, and Autism Spectrum Disorders.
 She believes the most effective way to build a child’s speech and language skills are through interactive activities and play!

 Rachel began her career as the Speech-Language Supervisor at Speech Zone; a speech-language and occupational therapy clinic located on the Upper West Side.
 She then moved on to experience the general education (Mountainside School District) and special education (NYLEL-The Gramercy School) school settings, treating students with IEPs and a variety of speech-language needs.
-After spending many years as a Child Study Team member, Rachel continues to follow a team approach in her Private Practice setting; regularly collaborating with teachers, parents, school psychologists, social workers, occupational therapists and physical therapists to best meet each child’s needs both at home and in the classroom and home.
+After spending many years as a Child Study Team member, Rachel continues to follow a team approach in her Private Practice setting; regularly collaborating with educators and related service providers to best meet each child’s needs in the classroom and home.
 She consults for Early Start Academy; providing speech-language services to students with a variety of communication needs.

 In April 2023, Rachel completed the Advanced DTTC Training (Dynamic Temporal & Tactile Cueing); used to treat Childhood Apraxia of Speech.
 Rachel is trained in the PROMPT technique and TalkTools® hierarchy; used to treat a variety of oral-motor difficulties and articulation delays.
-She is trained in the Orton-Gillingham Reading Program; a multi-sensory reading/spelling technique used for struggling readers or children with Dyslexia.
+She is also trained in the Orton-Gillingham Reading Program; a multi-sensory reading/spelling technique used for struggling readers or children with Dyslexia.
 Rachel has also received training and education on common developmental conditions and therapy techniques: Autism Spectrum Disorders (ASD), Augmentative Alternative Communication (AAC) use, Applied Behavior Analysis (ABA), Verbal Behavior & Functional Behavior Assessment.
-Rachel has provided supervision to new clinicians and clinical fellows on their first endeavors in the field!
+Rachel provides supervision to students and new clinicians on their first endeavors in the field!

 She supports parent communities throughout the tri-state area by providing parent workshops.
 Workshops cover a range of topics such as typical speech and language development, toy selection, common developmental disorders, and navigating parenting as children develop language.

-In her personal life, Rachel is mom to Theo, wife to Josh, and dog-mom to Louie.
+In her personal life, Rachel is mom to Theo & Mitzi, wife to Josh, and dog-mom to Louie.
 She enjoys spending her spare time with family and friends.
 But even in her down time, keeps up with current interventions in Speech-Language Pathology to best meet all of her children’s needs.